-BU-530 Globalization of Business 4.0 0 Globalization of Busine s 4.0 -------------------------------------- --------------------------- -------
+BU-530 Globalization of Business 4.0 --------------------------------------

 Students will identify and analyze various concepts and frameworks associated with the global business environment, including strategic analysis, growth and opportunity identification, and structure from both a cultural and an organizational perspective.
 Students will also explore international management practices and how they differ based upon the configuration of an organization.
 Prerequisite: None